Cosmic neutrino background: Temperature estimation

-The above discussion is technically valid for massless neutrinos, which are always relativistic.
-For neutrinos with a non-zero rest mass, at low temperature where the neutrinos become non-relativistic, a description in terms of a temperature is not appropriate.
-In other words, when the neutrinos' thermal energy $\tfrac{3}{2} kT_\nu$ (k is the Boltzmann constant) falls below the rest mass energy $m_\nu c^2;$ in a low-temperature case one should instead speak of the neutrinos' collective energy density, which remains both relevant and well-defined.
+The above discussion is only technically valid for massless neutrinos, which are always relativistic.
+For neutrinos with a non-zero rest mass, at low temperature where the neutrinos become non-relativistic, so a description in terms of a temperature for relic neutrinos' velocity is no longer appropriate, although the corresponding kinetic energy is correct.
+The context change happens when the neutrinos' thermal energy $\ \tfrac{ 3 }{ 2 }\ k\ T_\nu$ (k is the Boltzmann constant) falls below their rest mass energy $\ m_\nu c^2\ ;$ in a low-temperature case one should instead speak of the neutrinos' collective energy density, which remains both relevant and well-defined.

 Indirect evidence

 Relativistic neutrinos contribute to the radiation energy density of the universe ρ_{R}, typically parameterized in terms of the effective number of neutrino species N_{ν}: